bekk/bekk-christmas/post/react/managing-content-with-sanity.md

 ## Define your data model

 Sanity is configured in a matter of minutes.
-First register your account [here](https://manage.sanity.io/) and proceed with the following command:
+First register your account [here](sanity.io/create)(or with the CLI) and proceed with the following command:

 ```sh
 npm i -g @sanity/cli && sanity init